TritonDataCenter/sdc-cloudapi/docs/index.md

 CloudAPI exposes a REST API over HTTPS.
-You can work with the REST API by either calling it directly via tooling you already know about (such as curl, et al), or by using the CloudAPI CLIs and SDKs from Joyent.
+You can work with the REST API by either calling it directly via tooling you already know about (such as curl, et al), or by using the CloudAPI CLIs and SDKs from Triton.
 The node-triton CloudAPI SDK & CLI is available as an npm module, which you can install with:

     $ npm install triton